NVIDIA-AI-Blueprints/ambient-healthcare-agents/README.md

 **Build advanced AI agents for providers and patients using this developer example powered by NeMo Microservices, NVIDIA Nemotron, Riva ASR and TTS, and NVIDIA LLM NIM**

 ---
-Note: If running the NVIDIA Brev [Launchable](http://brev.nvidia.com), refer to [ambient-provider](./ambient-provider.ipynb) and/or [ambient-patient](./ambient-patient.ipynb), which demonstrate setup and usage.
+> Note: If running the NVIDIA Brev [Launchable](http://brev.nvidia.com), refer to [ambient-provider](./ambient-provider.ipynb) and/or [ambient-patient](./ambient-patient.ipynb) Jupyter Notebooks, which demonstrate setup and usage.
 ---

 ## Overview